 This bill amends Sections 33-205 and 33-1402 of the Idaho Code, focusing on the denial of school attendance and transfer enrollment applications.
-In Section 33-205, the bill revises the criteria under which a board of trustees may deny enrollment or attendance to students, including provisions for habitual truancy, disruptive conduct, and possession of weapons.
-New language specifies that a student's prior convictions or adjudications for certain offenses must be disclosed by a parent or legal guardian, and failure to do so can be grounds for denial of enrollment.
+In Section 33-205, the bill revises the criteria under which a board of trustees may deny enrollment or attendance, including provisions for habitual truancy, disruptive conduct, and possession of dangerous weapons.
+It introduces new language that requires parents or legal guardians to disclose any convictions or adjudications related to specific offenses when seeking enrollment, with failure to do so serving as grounds for denial.
 Additionally, the bill clarifies the process for expulsion and temporary suspension, ensuring due process rights for students and their guardians.

 Engrossment 1: 33-205, 33-1402